GregOwen/GregOwen.github.io/_posts/2019-10-27-bare-git-repo.md

 If you need to remember these commands in the future and would like a handy cheat sheet, see GitHub user Siilwyn's writeup [here](https://github.com/Siilwyn/my-dotfiles/tree/master/.my-dotfiles).

-*Thanks to Bianca Homberg for giving me feedback on this post*

 [^repository-layout]: You can also get a high-level (if somewhat jargony) explanation of what all the subfolders of `.git` do by running

     ```